brunch/typescript-brunch/README.md

 ## Usage

-Install the plugin via NPM with `npm install --save-dev typescript-brunch`.
+Install the plugin and TypeScript via NPM with `npm install --save-dev typescript-brunch typescript`.

 Or, do manual install:

 * Add `"typescript-brunch": "x.y"` to `package.json` of your brunch app.
 Pick a plugin version that corresponds to your major.minor (x.y) Brunch version.
+You still need to install TypeScript manually `npm install --save-dev typescript`.
 * If you want to use git version of plugin, add `"typescript-brunch": "github:brunch/typescript-brunch"`.